fatiando/2023-kegs/extended-abstract/README.md

 online documentation it started being used by researchers and industry consultants from different regions of the world.
-As more people started to use it, some of them became contributors by writing new features, fixing bugs or improving its documentation.
+As more people started to use it, some of them became contributors by writing new features, fixing bugs, adding more test or improving the documentation.
 The open-source nature of the project allowed it to grow under a community-driven development.

 Nowadays the project consists in a set of Python libraries for geosciences, each one of them with a very specific scope of application.
-Its main goals are to provide open-source software tools that are easy to use but also well designed, tested and documented.
+Its main goals are to provide open-source software tools that are easy to use and also well designed, tested and documented.
-During this talk we'll provide an overview of the tools available in the project, demonstrate their functionalities using examples from research and industry applications.
+During this talk we'll provide an overview of the tools available in the project and demonstrate their functionalities using examples from research and industry applications.